Bike, Hike & Kayak Northern Vietnam: Vietnam Adventure tour

 Mountain Biking

 We’ll arrive into Lao Cai early in the morning and then have breakfast in a restaurant near the train station.
 We then depart for Cam Duong.
 Once in the mountains, we’ll begin our cycling adventure to Thanh Phu village.
 We’ll ride through a spectacular landscape of verdant mountain scenery and over a couple of small passes.
 Lunch will be served in a local home.
 From here, we’ll continue a scenic ride crossing the valleys through villages, rice fields and across a hanging bridge to Nam Cang village.
-We’ll check into the tranquil and comfortable Nam Cang Riverside Lodge, built and owned by a Red Dao Minority family.
-The rooms are simple here, but comfortable and there is a shared bathroom for tonight.
 Nam Cang is located in the most remote area of Sapa and here we’ll experience the Red Dao women wearing some of the most colourful and diverse costumes of all Vietnam’s ethnic groups.
 Herbal bath, local medicine and embroidery are some of the things that the Red Dao are very skilled at.
 We’ll explore the village and learn how the local villagers make writing paper from rice, silver jewelry and embroidery.
-We’ll follow a Red Dao lady to the jungle to collect herbs, which are used for their famous herbal medical treatment.
-This evening, enjoy dinner in the peaceful mountain atmosphere with lots of opportunities to interact with the locals.
+After the tour, we’ll transfer by van to our hilltop ecolodge for the night.

 Meals: Breakfast, Lunch, Dinner